Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Experiments

 \subsubsection{Implementation details}

 In our experiments, we extract feature maps at three scales from the multi-label classification model to form the distillation targets.
 The classification model was pre-trained on the OpenImage dataset~\cite{kuznetsova2018open} with the asymmetric loss (ASL)~\cite{ben2020asymmetric}, and is not fine-tuned on any datasets used in this work.
 Besides, we also use the patch-based discriminator for adversarial training as in the previous work~\cite{yu2020region,DBLP:conf/eccv/LiuJSHY20}.
 Our model is trained by Adam solver with $\beta_1=0.0$ and $\beta_2=0.9$.
 The initial learning rate is set to $1e^{-4}$ for all experiments, and we decay the learning rate to $1e^{-5}$ in the last quarter of the training process.
-Take the Paris StreetView dataset as an example, we train SPN for $150K$ iterations and decay the learning rate at about $127K$ iterations.
-We increase the total training iterations according to the dataset volume.
-The batch size for all experiments is $8$.
 SPN is trained on two V100 GPUs, and it takes about one day to train our model on Paris StreetView dataset.
 For more details, please refer to our code and pre-trained models at \url{https://github.com/WendongZh/SPN}.